niftycode/imessage_reader/README.md

 * ~~Did the user receive the message via SMS or via iMessage?~~
 * ~~Create SQLite3 database.~~
 * ~~Specify a different path to the chat.db file.~~
+* Copy the chat.db file to the Desktop folder.
+So, the program will open the copied file.
 * Show attachments.
 * Add more tests.